NuageTompis/Advent-of-Code/2022/Day 17/README.md

 Each number can be computed through euclidian division.
 To retrieve the answer to the problem, we then need to know the height added during each phase and print their sum.

+# Correction

+As you may have guessed, my solution will not work for a puzzle input that has a cycle which doesn't include a step that fills the top of the tower as an entire line.

+To fix this issue, I changed my way of finding a cycle (and made it much more efficient aswell) by keeping in memory the state of each step.

+I describe a step as a unique combinaison of the following :
+  - a "tower shape" : the floor shape at the top of the tower
+  - an instruction index : the current index in the puzzle input
+  - a rock index : the current rock shape

+This being said, if at some point we find ourselves at a state that was already made, then we are going to begin a cycle for eternity.